 Abdominal aortic aneurysms (AAAs) account for three fourths of aortic aneurysms and affect 0.5 to 3.2% of the population.
 Prevalence is 3 times greater in men.
-AAAs typically begin below the renal arteries but may include renal arterial ostia; about 50% involve the iliac arteries.
+AAAs typically begin below the renal arteries (infrarenal) but may include renal arterial ostia; about 50% involve the iliac arteries.
 Generally, aortic diameter ≥ 3 cm constitutes an AAA.
-Most AAAs are fusiform; some are saccular.
-Many are lined with laminated thrombi.
-AAAs involve all layers of the aorta and do not involve dissection; however, a thoracic aortic dissection may extend to the distal abdominal aorta.
+Most AAAs are fusiform (circumferential widening of the artery).
+Many are lined with laminated thrombus.

-Most AAAs are asymptomatic; symptoms and signs, when they do occur, may not be specific.
+Most abdominal aortic aneurysms are asymptomatic.
+Symptoms and signs, when they do occur, may be nonspecific but usually result from compression of adjacent structures.
 As AAAs expand, they may cause pain, which is steady, deep, boring, visceral, and felt most prominently in the lumbosacral region.
 Patients may be aware of an abnormally prominent abdominal pulsation.
-Rapidly enlarging aneurysms that are about to rupture are frequently tender, but most aneurysms grow slowly without symptoms.
+Although most aneurysms grow slowly without symptoms, rapidly enlarging aneurysms that are about to rupture can be tender.

 The aneurysm may or may not be palpable as a pulsatile mass, depending on its size and patient habitus.
 The probability that a patient with a pulsatile palpable mass has an aneurysm > 3 cm is about 40% (positive predictive value).
 A systolic bruit may be audible over the aneurysm.

 Patients with an occult AAA sometimes present with symptoms of complications or of the cause (eg, fever, malaise, or weight loss due to infection or vasculitis).

 The main complications of abdominal aortic aneurysms include